Haggis: Legality

-In 1971 it became illegal to import haggis into the US from the UK due to a ban on food containing sheep lung, which constitutes 10–15% of the traditional recipe.
+In 1971, it became illegal to import haggis into the US from the UK due to a ban on food containing sheep lung, which constitutes 10–15% of the traditional recipe.
 The ban encompasses all lungs, as fluids such as stomach acid and phlegm may enter the lung during slaughter.
-The situation was further complicated in 1989 when all UK beef and lamb was banned from importation to the US due to a BSE crisis.
-In 2010 a spokeswoman for the US Department of Agriculture stated that they were reviewing the ban on beef and lamb products, but that the ban on food containing sheep lung would remain in force.
+The situation was further complicated in 1989 when all UK beef and lamb was banned from importation to the US due to the United Kingdom BSE outbreak.
+The ban on importing British lamb to the US was lifted in 2022 but the ban on food containing sheep lung remained in force.

 As haggis cannot be exported to the United States, it is instead made there, sometimes by Scottish companies.
-In one such use, which is stated to be the same 150-year-old recipe having the same ingredients as in Scotland, sheep lung is not used and the casing is artificial rather than stomach.
+In one such use, which is stated to be otherwise the same 150-year-old recipe having the same ingredients as in Scotland, sheep lung is not used and the casing is artificial rather than stomach.